genomicsclass/leanpub/manuscript/eda_for_highthroughput_exercises.md

     plot((e[,1]+e[,2])/2,e[,2]-e[,1],cex=0.5)
     ```
 A>
-A>    The two samples we are plotting are replicates (they random samples fro the same batch of RNA) The correlation of the data was 0.997 in the original scale and 0.96 in the log-scale.
+A>    The two samples we are plotting are replicates (they are random samples from the same batch of RNA).
+The correlation of the data was 0.997 in the original scale and 0.96 in the log-scale.
 High correlations are sometimes confused with evidence of replication.
-But replication implies we get very small difference between the observations which is better measured with distance or differences.
+However, replication implies we get very small differences between the observations, which is better measured with distance or differences.
 A>
 A>    What is the standard deviation of the log ratios for this comparison?
 A>